The following claims do not require the presentation of a Creditor’s Claim:

-Examples of costs of administration (so long as they are incurred as a result of or after Descendant’s death):
+Examples of costs of administration (so long as they are incurred as a result of or after Decedent’s death):

-A claim of a security interest in a specific asset in Descendant’s estate is not subject to the Creditor’s Claim procedure.
+A claim of a security interest in a specific asset in Decedent’s estate is not subject to the Creditor’s Claim procedure.
 Examples:

 Estate of Hoffman, 14 Wn.App.
 307 (1975), rev. denied 87 Wn.2d 1007 (1976) [Held: Mortgage is established as claim against estate without necessity of filing Creditor’s Claim to extent mortgagee seeks no deficiency judgment].
 A secured creditor needs to file a Creditor’s Claim only if the claim exceeds the value of the security and the creditor wants to obtain the deficiency.

-A claim against a business entity (other than a sole proprietorship) in which Descendant had any interest is a claim against the entity (eg, corporation, partnership, limited liability corporation, etc.) and not against Descendant and is not subject to the Creditor’s Claim procedure.
+A claim against a business entity (other than a sole proprietorship) in which Decedent had any interest is a claim against the entity (eg, corporation, partnership, limited liability corporation, etc.) and not against Decedent and is not subject to the Creditor’s Claim procedure.